Select45rpm is a UK based Record Sales site. We sell Original 7" 45s by Mail Order.

 ORIGINAL RECORD COMPANY SLEEVES.

-, unless obviously a Picture Sleeve or an EP sleeve.
+We do not supply these sleeves with any record, unless obviously a Picture Sleeve or an EP sleeve.
 Buyers still expect these Old sleeves for Free, but the reality is the ones they want in EX or better without tears or writing beyond the Catalog Number are actually pretty RARE.
 We often get those Repro sleeves, or ones we get we just Bulk Out cheap in large lots.
 On ebay etc you see Old Sleeves in the photos, either they are tatty ones, or if nice, they are nearly always Collectors selling up & they have spent the time matching sleeves.
 We supply the Vinyl & it's up to you to find these sleeves & swap them around as you find better ones, as well as putting the correct era 45 & sleeve together.
 Some ebay sellers sell these & have got surprisingly high prices for some.
 Over the years, well over 75% of old sleeves we've had have not been nice enough to bother sorting out & in the days we did as a page on the site shows, few wanted or now even want to PAY for them, even if high grade except the rarest ones.

 STRESS-FREE description reading